Car Insurance Loyalty Discounts: How Much Money Can you Save?

 Car insurance companies offer several types of loyalty discounts that are listed below.

-- Additional Perks: In addition to loyalty savings, your current insurer may offer non-discount benefits for long-term customers.
+3. Additional Perks: Your current insurer may offer non-discount benefits for long-term customers.
 Accident forgiveness is a common benefit where the insurance company waives a premium increase after your first at-fault accident.

 While loyalty discounts can save you money, they don’t guarantee the lowest car insurance rates.
 Car insurance rates can increase over time even with discounts.
-Always compare auto insurance quotes from several different companies to ensure you get the best rates and coverage options.
+Always compare auto insurance quotes from several different companies to make sure you’re geting the best rates and coverage.

 How Much Can You Save with a Car Insurance Loyalty Discount?